 Group size The minimum number of candidates in a group is three.
 There is no maximum number.
 Level of entry The entire production is entered at one grade.
 Assessment method A performance is submitted that is ready for public viewing (even if the intention is not to invite an audience).
-The examiner watches the performance, writes feedback and assigns marks for the selected performance elements using the appropriate assessment areas and criteria (see above and pages 66-84).
+The examiner watches the performance, writes feedback and assigns marks for the selected performance elements using the appropriate assessment areas and criteria (see above and the following pages for details).
 The total mark assigned will reflect the level of achievement of the group as a whole.